gabriellengoo/weschool/README.md

 Here is the files to my interactive school.

-I have added the extra pages /i.e a landing ID Card select and an onther interactive page so it look more unique and differs from Mollys (as asked by Vali)/
+I have added the extra pages /i.e a landing ID Card select and another interactive page so it looks more unique and differs from Molly's (as asked by Vali)/
-Heres a video of it just so your own needs!
+Here is a video of it just in case you want to see it!:

 https://vimeo.com/568407484